 SAP has dramatically exaggerated both S/4HANA’s maturity as well as its value proposition to push up sales of both S/4HANA and HANA.
 So in this article, we will address the issue not only of S/4HANA and Under Armour but Under Armour and SAP.

 In the same article, Under Armour painted a positive future when it proposed that.

 “Bergman emphasized that the system is now “operating well” and is “stable,” but he did say that Under Armour is still working through “the change management and the learnings and the reporting.”
 While those issues won’t impact fourth-quarter earnings as much, Bergman said, “they won’t be completely gone yet.”

 We doubt that will be the case.

 Given what we know about the S/4HANA product, Under Armour is likely to continue to have problems.
-In fact, they are probably listening to their SAP consulting company and SAP on how things will get better.
-And furthermore, how much can Under Armour say?
+They are probably listening to their SAP consulting company and SAP on how things will get better.
+Furthermore, how much can Under Armour say?

 We ask because if you check Under Armour’s Board of Directors listing, you find the following:

 This is odd.
 Why is Bill McDermott on the Board of Directors of Under Armour?

 Intelligent to Have Bill McDermott on the Board?

 - The CEO of SAP sits on the Board of Directors of Under Armour.